IQSS/dataverse/doc/sphinx-guides/source/admin/metadataexport.rst

 The former will attempt to export all the published, local (non-harvested) datasets that haven't been exported yet.
 The latter will *force* a re-export of every published, local dataset, regardless of whether it has already been exported or not.

-Note, that creating, modifying, or re-exporting an OAI set, will also attempt to export all the unexported datasets found in the set.
+Note, that creating, modifying, or re-exporting an OAI set will also attempt to export all the unexported datasets found in the set.